  ANSWERS TO CHAPTER QUESTIONS and problems

-1. Describe how each of the following would affect the U.S. production possibilities frontier: (a) an increase in the number of illegal immigrants entering the country, (b) a war that takes place on U.S. soil, (c) the discovery of a new oil field, (d) a decrease in the unemployment rate, and (e) a law that requires individuals to enter lines of work for which they are not suited.
+1. Describe how each of the following would affect the U.S. PPF: (a) an increase in the number of illegal immigrants entering the country, (b) a war that takes place on U.S. soil, (c) the discovery of a new oil field, (d) a decrease in the unemployment rate, and (e) a law that requires individuals to enter lines of work for which they are not suited.

 (a) Ceteris paribus, an increase in the number of illegal immigrants entering the country will increase the available productive human resources of the economy; therefore, the PPF should shift outward, as shown in Exhibit 6(a).